param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 | Only Text | 99.65 | 97.46 | 98.13 |
 | Only Image | 99.9 | 90.27 | 88.83 |
 | Multi-modal | 100 | 96.04 | 94.79 |

+While the multi-modal model outperforms the image model, it's not as good as the text model.

 ## Results
 Although in terms of the metric, the multimodal model was comparable to the individual text model with an F1 score of around 94, it’s positive effect can be observed while predicting some random samples.
 For example: The model misclassified a pink-colored make-up kit when only the image or text was provided but it rightly classified it as a beauty product when both were provided.
 The model still makes errors in some obvious cases and is not able to predict random samples taken from the internet.
 A possible reason is that the text column is raw, messy and is comprised of advertisements rather than a clean description.
 Also, the images available for training are very specific and not diverse enough.